cmtoomey/TableauConference2017/README.md

 ---

-My presentation and the Style-Guide document is included in the top level, for the rest I've segmented the Scripts into the `Scripts` folder, and Workbooks into the `Workbooks` folder.
+The Style-Guide document is included in the top level, for the rest I've segmented the Scripts into the `Scripts` folder, and Workbooks into the `Workbooks` folder.
 Please see those for specific instructions.

 Note: All but one piece of automation is written in Python2, the other one is written in Node.